The Main Causes of Rollover Car Accidents and How to Avoid Them

 What Causes a Rollover Car Accident?

 There are two common reasons why vehicles roll over during an accident.
 First, drivers may lose control of their vehicles and drift off the roadway; second, drivers may engage in high-speed, risky driving.
-While there are other causes for rollover accidents, including collisions with other vehicles or obstructions in the road, the aforementioned reasons are the most common.
-Below we discuss some of the causes of rollover car accidents:
+While there are other causes for rollover accidents, including collisions with other vehicles or obstructions in the road, the aforementioned reasons are the most common and may result in the need for a car accident lawyer.
+Some of the causes of rollover car accidents:

 - Driver control.
 The most common cause of a rollover accident is a driver losing control of a vehicle.
 Falling asleep at the wheel, using a phone, and other distracted driving all may cause a driver to lose focus and control.
 Striking a curb or other obstruction in the roadway may throw off a vehicle’s center of gravity.
 The forward momentum may cause the vehicle to roll over onto its side or top.